MarioZitko/Security-Test-API/README.md

 ```

 4. **Running the Flask application**

+You can run the application in debug mode using VS Code or manually
 ```
-flask run
+cd .\App\
+python manage.py runserver
 ```

 5. **Installation of Frontend Dependencies**
 In a new Terminal/Tab:
 ```
 cd frontend
+cd .\Security-Test-API\
-npm install
+yarn install
 ```

 6. **Running the React Application**
 ```
-npm start
+yarn dev
 ```
-The application should be accessible at `http://localhost:3000`, while the Flask API is available at `http://localhost:5000`.
+The application should be accessible at `http://localhost:5157`, while the Flask API is available at `http://localhost:8000`.

 ## Using the Application

-- Open a web browser and visit `http://localhost:3000`.
+- Open a web browser and visit `http://localhost:5157`.
 - Enter the URL of the API you want to test and select the types of vulnerabilities to test.
-- Review the results and recommendations for mitigating the discovered vulnerabilities.
+- Review the results for the discovered vulnerabilities.

 ## License